prjemian/cmd_response/doc/source/epics/index.rst

       Experimental Physics and Industrial Control System,
       http://www.aps.anl.gov/epics

+Our goal here is to integrate the Arduino into EPICS using the **cmd_response** and demonstrate it as a sensor interface using PID controls.
+We'll make *mood lighting*.

+In our earlier Python example (see :ref:`python_sequence`), the live information from the Arduino was only available to the Python program.
+In "real world" situation, control system information may come from many sources and be used for more than one purpose at the same time (such as: logging, operator visualization, process control, web page).
+EPICS is scalable, allowing for multiple servers and clients, and can easily integrate the signals from the Arduino as part of such a control system.

+.. index:: technology stack

 An EPICS system consists of many layers of components.
-Let's visualize this technology stack with the Arduino at the root:
+Let's visualize this *technology stack* with the Arduino at the root:

 ..
-TODO: make this a figure
+TODO: make this a figure?
+No, the list is just as clear.
+KISS applies.

 * you
 * EPICS OPI (operator/programmer interface) client computer(s)